Interim Executive Directorlouanne@reelasian.com

 As an emerging filmmaker, Betty has written and directed the short film Girlfriends which screened at the 2013 Reel Asian Film Festival and 2014 Reel World Film Festival.
 Currently, she is directing and co-producing the documentary The Home Promised.

 Philbert has been involved with Reel Asian since 2009.
-He has since been a member of the festival’s Marketing Committee before becoming the co-chair last year.
+He has since been a member of the festival’s Marketing Committee before becoming the co-chair in 2013.
 Philbert holds a B.A.
 Honours in Film Studies and Communication Studies from York University.
 In the past he has worked with organizations such as the Sony Centre For The Performing Arts, the Canadian Film Centre, and Kollaboration Toronto.
 His own work has played at festivals around Toronto and is currently developing his first graphic novel.
 Philbert is also an avid fan of live music, especially those of the rock persuasion.

 Festival Photography Coordinatormike@reelasian.com